OhioBob/Grannus-Expansion-Pack/README.md

 5. GEP_Primary is not recommended for beginner players.

+## GEP_JNSQ

+1. GEP_JNSQ is an optional add-on that rescales GEP 2.5x to provide compatibility with the JNSQ planet pack.

+2. To use, first download and install [JNSQ](https://github.com/Galileo88/JNSQ/releases), lastest version.
+Be sure to follow all the JNSQ installation instructions.

+3. Download and install Grannus Expansion Pack v1.1.1 per the previous instructions.

+4. Copy [GEP Download]\Optional Mods\GEP_JNSQ\GameData\GEP_JNSQ to [KSP]\GameData\ .

+5. Note that GEP_JNSQ does not require Sigma Dimensions.

 ## GEP_CommNet

 1. GEP_CommNet is an optional add-on that increases communications range by adding a level 4 Tracking Station and a powerful additional antenna.
 With both upgrades, a line of communication can reach between Grannus and the Sun/Ciro.